 Make sure your printer is NOT set to “scale” or “fit to page”.
 You will need to print all 5 pages for the large tote, but only pages 1, 2 and 4 for the small tote.
 Double check the 1″ calibration box after printing to make sure your printer didn’t scale the pattern.
 Overlap the margins of each page, matching up the alphabetical squares on the edges and tape together.
 Cut out pattern.

 NOTE: If you’d like to add pockets, you can do that now!
-Simply cut out a rectangle or two of your preferred size, fold under the raw edges and topstitch to your tote pieces wherever your little heart desires!
+Simply cut out a rectangle or two of your preferred size, fold under the raw edges and topstitch the sides and bottom of the pocket to your tote pieces wherever your little heart desires!

 2. Beginning with one fabric, lay your two tote pieces right sides together and sew ONLY along the side seams on both sides.
 Press your seam allowances open.